Finite-dimensional approximation properties for uniform Roe algebras: Preliminaries

-In this paper, we consider the following properties for C$^*$-algebras: Nuclearity, exactness, and local reflexivity.
+In this paper, we consider the following properties for C$^*$-algebras: nuclearity, exactness, and local reflexivity.
 It is not hard to see that nuclearity implies exactness.
 Conclusions by Kirchberg (\cite{KirchbergExactUHF} and \cite{KirchbergCAR}) show that exactness implies local reflexivity.
 They are all related to minimal tensor products between C$^*$-algebras.
-The following is the definition of local reflexivity. \begin{definition}[Section 5 of Effros--Haagerup \cite{EffrosHaagerup}] A C$^*$-algebra $B$ is said to be locally reflexive if for every finite dimensional operator system $V \subset B^{**}$, there exists a net of contractive completely positive maps $\Phi_\iota \colon V \rightarrow B$ which converges to $\mathrm{id}_V$ in the point-ultraweak topology. \end{definition} Instead of the definition, we use the following features of local reflexivity: \begin{itemize} \item A C$^*$-subalgebra of a locally reflexive C$^*$-algebra is also locally reflexive. \item If $B$ is locally reflexive and $K$ is an ideal of $B$, then the exact sequence $0 \rightarrow K \rightarrow B \rightarrow B/K \rightarrow 0$ locally splits.
-Namely, for every finite dimensional operator system $V \subset B / K$, there exists a unital completely positive map $\Phi \colon V \rightarrow B$ such that $\Phi(a) + K = a$, $a \in V$. \end{itemize} If the algebra $B$ is locally reflexive and $K$ is an ideal of $B$, then for every C$^*$-algebra $C$ the sequence $0 \rightarrow K \otimes_\mathrm{min} C \rightarrow B \otimes_\mathrm{min} C \rightarrow B/K \otimes_\mathrm{min} C \rightarrow 0$ is exact.
-This is a conclusion of the Effros--Haagerup lifting theorem \cite[Theorem 3.2]{EffrosHaagerup}.
+The following is the definition of local reflexivity. \begin{definition}[Section 5 of Effros--Haagerup \cite{EffrosHaagerup}] A C$^*$-algebra $B$ is said to be locally reflexive if for every finite-dimensional operator system $V \subset B^{**}$, there exists a net of contractive completely positive maps $\Phi_\iota \colon V \rightarrow B$ which converges to $\mathrm{id}_V$ in the point-weak-$*$ topology. \end{definition} We use the following proved in \cite[Theorem 3.2, 5.1, and Proposition 5.3]{EffrosHaagerup}: \begin{itemize} \item A C$^*$-subalgebra of a locally reflexive C$^*$-algebra is also locally reflexive. \item If $B$ is locally reflexive and $K$ is an ideal of $B$, then the exact sequence $0 \rightarrow K \rightarrow B \rightarrow B/K \rightarrow 0$ locally splits.
+More precisely, for every finite-dimensional operator system $V \subset B / K$, there exists a unital completely positive map $\Phi \colon V \rightarrow B$ such that $\Phi(a) + K = a$, $a \in V$. \end{itemize} If the algebra $B$ is locally reflexive and $K$ is an ideal of $B$, then for every C$^*$-algebra $C$, the naturally defined sequence $0 \rightarrow K \otimes_\mathrm{min} C \rightarrow B \otimes_\mathrm{min} C \rightarrow B/K \otimes_\mathrm{min} C \rightarrow 0$ is exact (\cite[Theorem 3.2]{EffrosHaagerup}).